 How Does an RSS Feed or RSS Reader Work?

 Now comes the fun part.
 If you want to jump on the RSS feed bandwagon, you need two things (just two!)—an RSS feed URL (RSS link) of the RSS feed you want to subscribe to and an RSS reader (also called a feed aggregator) that will aggregate and display the content.

 This is the exact question I was asking myself when I decided to use RSS feeds and RSS readers myself.
 Fortunately, many sites and publishers still maintain their RSS channels, even if they’re somewhat difficult to find on the page.
 There are several ways to track the elusive RSS feed address, but rather than scouring websites for a link or tiny RSS icons, try this:

 - You can use Google to search for “website name” + “RSS” to find the feed address of any website (if supported).
 For example, “NYT” + “RSS” search results yield the New York Times RSS directory, which holds separate feeds for columns like “business,” “sports” or “science”

 With the feed URL covered, let’s move to the second item on our list, which is an RSS reader.
 Technical jargon and boolean magic aside, an RSS reader makes it possible to collect all your favorite channels in one place and access their contents in chronological order.
 An RSS reader allows users to categorize, search and ultimately curate their lists for an even better experience.

-Note: Google Reader was a very popular RSS reader, which was launched in October of 2005.
-Google Reader was a great aggregator that grew in popularity to support a number of programs that used it as a platform for serving news and information.
-However, due to declining use, it was shut down in July 2013.
+Note: Google Reader was a very popular RSS reader—the first version of this RSS aggregator was launched in October of 2005.
+Google Reader was a great RSS aggregator that grew in popularity to make it easy to subscribe and support a number of programs that used it as a platform for serving news and information.
+However, due to declining use no new version was created, it was shut down in July 2013.

-- Feedly for the best all-around free feed RSS reader
+- Feedly for the best all-around free feed RSS reader/aggregator

 - NewsBlur for filtering your RSS feeds